 6.24.1 Applicability to language

+The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.24. does not exist in Python.
+Operands are evaluated left-to-right in Python and hence the evaluation order is deterministic.
+However, additional vulnerabilities arise from Python semantics of loops that alter data structures and from short circuiting of Boolean expressions.

 Python supports sequence unpacking (parallel assignment) in which each element of the right hand side (expressed as a tuple) is evaluated and then assigned to each element of the left-hand side (LHS) in left-to-right sequence.
 For example, the following is a safe way to exchange values in Python:

 a = 1